ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Redis:**
 	authenticate the users using Redis AUTH by creating a new Redis Cluster with both the `--transit-encryption-enabled` and `--auth-token` parameters enabled.
 This will require the user to enter a password before they are granted permission to execute Redis commands on a password-protected Redis server.
+	**AWS ElastiCache for Redis**
+		==is a in-memory data store== that provides submillisecond latency ElastiCache for Redis cluster configuration supports up to 15 shards and enables customers to run Redis workloads with up to 6.1 TB of in-memory capacity in a single cluster. also provides the ability to add and remove shards from a running cluster.
+		You can dynamically scaleout and even scale in your Redis cluster workloads to adapt to changes in demand.

 **AWS Aurora:**
 	 \- is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.